Faculty of Information & Communication Technology

 S.No.
 Course Code Course Title Prerequisite Credit Hours

-1 SE-321 Software Quality Engineering Software Engineering 3-0
+1 SE-321 Software Quality Engineering Software Engineering Fundamentals 3-0

 Seventh Semester